Emily Levine: 1977–2007

-Levine began to write and produce a number of Emmy-award winning commercial satire segments for WNET's "Fifty-First State".
+Levine began to write and produce a number of Emmy Award winning commercial satire segments for WNET's "Fifty-First State".
 WNBC's News Center 4 (based in New York City) admired her unique style of humor and realism—so much so, that they hired Levine as a weekly feature to provide consumer information.

 In the 1980s, Levine became a television writer and producer, working on shows such as Designing Women, Love & War and Dangerous Minds.
 Levine was a radio commentator for WNYC in New York.
 She also has created several one-woman shows: It's Not You, It's the Universe: How to Have Your Cake and Eat It Too and Lose Weight and How I Learned to Stop Worrying and Love the Free Market.
-Her one woman show "Chaos, Paradox, Ballroom Dancing" examines "society's shift from Newtonian physics and all its social, ethical, cultural, political and philosophical implications to quantum physics, with all its requisite implications".
+Her one-woman show "Chaos, Paradox, Ballroom Dancing" examines "society's shift from Newtonian physics and all its social, ethical, cultural, political and philosophical implications to quantum physics, with all its requisite implications".

 Using her clever, intellectually relevant humor, Levine created and produced pilots for new situation comedies for CBS, NBC, ABC and HBO.
-Levine continued writing for television throughout the later half of the 1980's.
+Levine continued writing for television throughout the later half of the 1980s.
 Her talent as a writer and producer began attracting the eyes of several large companies including The Walt Disney Company.
 Levine worked at Disney for two years, however she had several issues with the company.
 She said:

 The problem with Disney was that they treated the TV writer like a screenwriter who, in Hollywood, is a surrogate parent: The producer impregnates the writer with the seed of an idea, the writer brings it to term and then it's taken away.
 Eisner would give the same idea to five writers and they would compete to win his favor.
 Then, when I finally capitulated and signed with Disney, they said they were so excited they were sending me a present.
 I was thinking, maybe a Lalique vase; I could do with one of those.
 I looked out the window and saw the guy coming up the walk with a three-foot-high stuffed mouse.
 I looked it up in the catalogue and it was $60.
 And they called it 'life-size'.